sagemath/trac_to_gh/Issue 6761.md

 # Issue 6761: solve_left on a vector returns a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6761

 Original creator: robertwb